 - I cut each potato into eight wedges.

-- I used a combination of spices for the potatoes.
+- Use a combination of spices for the potatoes.
 As always, omit any you don’t like.
 I used salt, black pepper, cayenne pepper, garlic powder, onion powder, and paprika.

 - You’ll need thin-cut bacon.

-- I cut each slice of bacon into forths.
+- I cut each slice of bacon into fourths.

-- I didn’t see the need for oil since the bacon provided enough.
+- There’s no need for oil since the bacon provided enough.
 However, you will want to spray the wire rack or pan with non-stick spray.

 - I mean, really you can wrap the bacon around the potato any way you want.
 However, I didn’t want to use toothpicks (because why would I when you can wrap them securely?)
 To wrap, start on one side of the potato and make one complete wrap with a slice of bacon.
 Therefore, where you start and where you end will be on the same side.